Wildfires (recent)

 What is happening?

-• Wildfires occur naturally and help the forest ecosystem remain healthy.
+• Wildfires are defined as destructive fires that quickly spread through forests or brush.
+Wildfires occur naturally and help the forest ecosystem remain healthy.
+However, uncontrollable blazes can threaten homes, infrastructure, and businesses.

-• The frequency and severity of wildfires has rapidly increased since at least 1985 (see graphs below).
+• The frequency and severity of wildfires has rapidly increased since at least 1985 (graphs below).
 There were 13% more wildfires globally in the year 2020 than in 2019.

 Graphs with time on the horizontal axis and with the vertical axes showing the number of wildfires per year (left) and the number of acres burned per year (right; from UCSUSA, 2020).